ftballguy45/mssql-mcp/README.md

   - **Database Operations**:
     - CreateDatabase: Create new databases.
     - DropDatabase: Drop existing databases.
+    - ListDatabases: List all user databases on the SQL Server instance.
   - **Table Operations**:
     - ListTables: List all tables in a database.
     - DescribeTable: Get schema/details for a table.